Australia | Cradle Mountain | Hike | Adult Only

 Activity Level Activity levels are subjective depending on your general level of fitness and your experience; however, all of our trips are self-paced.

-- Wander through some of the oldest forest with King Billy pines as much as 2000 years old.
+- Wander through some of the oldest forests with King Billy pines as much as 2000 years old

 A few more reasons why you've gotta go:

 Hike up out of thick Eucalypt forest and onto plains with uninterrupted views of mountainous dolerite spires.

 Enjoy passing scenery during a spectacular 17KM cruise back to Cynthia Bay.

 Explore detritus from 1800’s coal mining efforts near a striking lake hugged by pencil pines and with narrow quartzite sand rim.